-Part 5: The Long vowels
+Part 5: The Long vowels in Arabic

 Long vowels are derivatives that elongate the main vowels.
 Seeing as Arabic is a very poetic and musical language, I believe a musical metaphor is in order here!
 Think of the difference between long vowels and short (main) vowels in terms of a musical beat, and you should be able to differentiate between them much easier.
 If a main vowel lasts for one beat, then its long vowel equivalent lasts for two beats.
 Whereas you create double vowels by: